maitreyaranade/gitbook-pub-md/DigitalDesign/DigitalSystems.md

 - [Binary logic](#binary-logic)
   - [Logic gates](#logic-gates)

 ---
 # Introduction

 - The binary information in a digital computer must have a physical existence in some medium for storing individual bits.
 - A binary cell is a device that possesses two stable states and is capable of storing one bit (0 or 1) of information.
 - Bit is a binary digit with only 2 discrete values 0 & 1.
+- Bit is the smallest unit of data.
+  - 1 nibble = 4 bits
+  - 1 byte = 8 bits
+  - 1 word = 16 bits = 2 bytes
+  - 1 double word = 32 bits = 4 bytes
 - Digital system is an interconnection of digital modules.
 These manipulate discrete quantities of information that are represented in binary form.

 ---
 # Number representation